Long-Neo/ECO3080-Machine-Learning-for-Business/README.md

 Students are highly encouraged to type the codes by themselves rather than copying mine so that they can quickly get familiar with R. But those who have difficulties in learning R coding can still refer to the old version of my tutorials.

 ## For 2024-2025 Term 1
 Students in 2024-2025 term 1 are required to learn Python instead of R as an accompanying programming language.
 Thus, I directly borrow the materials (especially Jupytor notebook files) from ISLP for the tutorial sessions.
-Students can access ISLP (www.statlearning.com/resources-python) for data and can access the Lab (www.github.com/intro-stat-learning/ISLP_labs/tree/stable) for sample codes and instructions.
+Students can access ISLP (www.statlearning.com/resources-python) for data, sample codes, and other instructions.
 The following topics are covered:
 * Introduction to Python
 * Linear Regression
 * Classification